The Gurdies, Victoria: Utilities

 Telecommunications: Telephone and Internet services are distributed by the National Broadband Network using their 'Fixed Wireless' methodology.

 Water & Sewage: Although The Gurdies is not connected to their reticulated systems yet, and uses Tank Water for drinking and Septic systems for sewage.

-Westernport Water does charge a Parks charge, once a year on behalf of Parks Victoria as it is cheaper for the community than Parks Victoria issuing a separate bill.)
+Westernport Water does make a Parks charge, once a year on behalf of Parks Victoria as it is cheaper for the community than Parks Victoria issuing a separate bill.